In remembrance of a true Betty.

 I first met Sherrille Harvey two years ago under unfortunate circumstances when I attended the funeral of my love’s father.
 His father was a pioneer on the Harley-Davidson front for the North Texas area.
 He opened his first dealership in Ft.
 Worth in 1967 and the attendees to the funeral were a cast of characters you’d only see in the movies.
 Sherille was one of those.

 If I had to describe her, I’d say she is a combination of Gemma Teller from Sons of Anarchy, mostly because of the bedazzling, and Chrissy Snow from Three’s Company because she would describe herself as silly.
 But I like silly.
 She was older but still the ultimate biker babe.
 Unlike Gemma Teller, she never would have ridden “bitch” on a bike.
 She drove or else she didn’t go.
 Simple as that.

-A few days after the funeral, my love, his beautiful sister and her equally beautiful wife and I all went to their “Uncle” Dave’s house.
-Sherille greeted us as the ever gracious hostess of the house and showed us around and bubblingly made sure we had drinks in our hand while they prepared dinner.
+A few days after the funeral, my love, his beautiful sister and her equally beautiful wife, and I all went to their “Uncle” Dave’s house.
+Sherille greeted us as the ever-gracious hostess of the house and showed us around and bubblingly made sure we had drinks in our hands while they prepared dinner.
 She and Uncle Dave were adorable together.
-He was also the epitome of the biker guy.
+He is also the epitome of the biker guy.
 I loved them together.
 I asked how long they had been married.

 Well, they weren’t married.
 Not only that they had just begun dating after the funeral and she had already moved into his house.
 I laughed at my silly assumptions.
 From that exact moment, I was rooting for them all the way.
 We all took bets on how long it would last.
 I just knew it would.
 I think we all knew it would.